owagner/hm2mqtt/README.md

 The message format generated is a JSON encoded object with the following members:

 * val - the actual value, in numeric format
+* ts - timestamp in milliseconds when this message was generated
 * hm_addr - source HM device address and channel number
 * hm_getid - will be set in responses to get requests and contains the payload from the get message